python-ellar/ellar/docs/overview/guards.md

 # **Guards**

 A **Guard** in Ellar is a way to add **authentication** and **authorization** checks to your application.
-It acts as a middleware and runs before executing the route handler.
+It acts as middleware and runs before executing the route handler.
 If the guard returns **false**, the request is rejected and the execution is stopped.

 **Guards** can be used to check for specific roles, permissions, or any other arbitrary condition.
 They can be easily applied to individual routes or groups of routes using `@guard` decorator.